-Southern California struck by even more powerful quake, second in two days
+Powerful Southern California quake, second in two days, causes damage, injuries

-LOS ANGELES (Reuters) - A powerful magnitude 7.1 earthquake shook Southern California on Friday, causing some damage to buildings, with 11 times more force than an apparent foreshock that rattled the same area a day earlier.
+LOS ANGELES (Reuters) - A powerful magnitude 7.1 earthquake shook Southern California on Friday, causing some damage to buildings, fires and some injuries, with eight times more force than a foreshock that rattled the same area a day earlier, officials said.

 The latest quake struck at about 8:20 p.m. local time (0320 GMT) near the town of Ridgecrest on the edge of Death Valley National Park, about 125 miles (202 km) northeast of Los Angeles, according to the U.S. Geological Survey (USGS).
-It was also measured at 7.1 by the European-Mediterranean Seismological Agency.

-Lucy Jones, a seismologist for the California Institute of Technology (CalTech), said Friday’s quake was the most powerful to hit the region since another 7.1 temblor in the same area in 1999.
+Ridgecrest Mayor Peggy Breeden said by telephone: “We’ve got fires, we’ve got gas leaks, we’ve got injuries, we’ve got people without power, We’re dealing with it as best we can.”

+Other officials said the extent of injuries and damage was as yet unknown, but there were no fatalities reported so far.

 The San Bernadino County Fire Department reported that Friday’s quake had caused some damage to buildings.